Google Cloud Platform

 Step 3: If you navigate to the Compute Engine section of the developer console, you’ll see that Deployment Manager created a number of VM instances for you, among them a Slurm login node.
 After the VMs are provisioned, Slurm will be installed and configured on the VMs.
 You can now SSH into the login node by clicking the SSH button in the console or by running

-gcloud compute ssh login1 --zone=us-west1-a (Note: You may need to change the zone if you modified it in the
+gcloud compute ssh google1-controller --zone=us-west1-a (Note: You may need to change the instance name and/or zone if you modified these fields in the

-Once you’ve logged in, you can interact with Slurm and submit jobs as usual using sbatch.
+Once installation is complete you can interact with Slurm and submit jobs as usual using sbatch.
 For example, copy the sample script below into a new file called

 Then, submit it with: